drwetter/testssl.sh/Readme.md

   going on and you can change it.
 * Heck, even the development is open (github)

+#### License

+This software is free.
+You can use it under the terms of GPLv2, see LICENSE.
+In addition starting from version 3.0rc1 if you're offering it as a public and / or paid service you need to mention to your audience that you're using this program and where to get this program from.

 #### Installation

 You can download testssl.sh by cloning this git repository: